 - Fiduciary fund financial statement.
 The fiduciary fund financial statement provides information about the financial relationship with the Landfill in which the Authority acts solely as an agent for the benefit of the participating localities, to whom the resources belong. - Notes to financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements can be found on pages 15 through 55 of this report.
+The notes to the financial statements can be found on pages 16 through 53 of this report.

 • Other information.
-In addition to the basic financial statements and accompanying notes, there are other sections of the report that present certain required supplementary information concerning the Authority's progress in funding its obligation to provide pension and other postemployment benefits to its employees.
-Also presented are the supplemental schedules of budget and actual income and expenses for fiscal year 2020 and changes in assets and liabilities for the Landfill.
+In addition to the basic financial statements and accompanying notes, there are other sections of the report that present certain required supplementary information concerning the Authority's progress in funding its obligation to provide pension and other post-employment benefits to its employees (pages 54-61).
+Also presented are budget and actual schedules for fiscal year 2021 income and expenses (pages 62-64).
 The statistical section following the financial section contains tables with a variety of trends in financial, economic, and operational information.